 I am a member of the AHA, CDHW, e-HAIL, and Precision Health groups at the University of Michigan, and I direct the Soundability lab.
-We are actively recruiting PhD students and postdocs supported by generous funding from NIH, Google, William Demant Foundation, Oberkotter Foundation, and Michigan Medicine.
+We are actively recruiting students and postdocs supported by generous funding from NIH, Google, William Demant Foundation, Oberkotter Foundation, and Michigan Medicine.
 See our posting for specific recruitment areas.

 I completed my PhD at the University of Washington and MS at the MIT Media Lab.
 I have also worked at Microsoft Research, Google, and Apple.
 In 2023, I received the SIGCHI Outstanding Dissertation Award.